 The POP situation must be resolved within 30 calendar days.

 During the 30-day period, the Department expects each school involved in the potential overaward to review the student’s award and disbursements and perform the proper eligibility calculations.
-If the schools (working with COD School Relations) do not resolve the POP situation during the 30-day period, the COD System will reduce all schools’ authorization for the student to zero, and the issue will have to be addressed with the involvement of the Department.
+If the schools (working with COD School Relations) do not resolve the POP situation during the 30-day period, the COD System will reduce all schools’ accepted and posted disbursements for the student to zero, and the issue will have to be addressed with the involvement of the Department.

 Schools, along with the student, must work together to resolve the POP before contacting COD School Relations for help.